jkirsch/senser/README.md

 ## IDE Note

-If you are running on a 64 bit version.
-Make sure you start your IDE in 64 bit mode, otherwise the dependencies might not be resolved correctly.
+If you are running on a 64 bit OS, make sure you start your IDE in 64 bit mode as well, otherwise the dependencies might not resolve correctly.

 To determine the correct opencv platform bindings, the `os-maven-plugin` is used.
 For integration issues with your IDE, check [Issues with eclipse m2e or other ides](https://github.com/trustin/os-maven-plugin#issues-with-eclipse-m2e-or-other-ides).